 - Herbs.
 Parsley, cilantro, dill

-Additional vegetables to consider buying: zucchini, butternut squash, eggplant, brussels sprouts, green beans.
+Additional vegetables to consider buying: zucchini, butternut squash (try Butternut Squash Salad), acorn squash (try my Rice & Mushroom Stuffed Acorn Squash), eggplant, Brussels sprouts, green beans.

 Frozen vegetables make a great shortcut for soups and stews.
 They are prewashed and precut which saves you a lot of time when you're in a hurry.